 - One of the largest elective Latin programs in the nation and our students annually garner major scholarships to John Carroll University, Xavier University, and Holy Cross College to further their study in Latin and Greek.

 - Eleven teachers with Masters Degrees and one with a PhD.
 Our French faculty includes a National Board Certified teacher and one who studied at the Sorbonne.
 Our Spanish faculty includes one native speaker and several who have led summer mission trips.
-Our Latin and Greek faculty includes seven Saint Ignatius alumni and one Jesuit priest.
+Our Latin and Greek faculty includes seven Saint Ignatius alumni.

 - Annual trips, led by our legendary teachers, to Italy, France, and Spain enrich the cultural awareness and historical relevance of our target languages.